richmondang/custom-tf/README.md

 Terraform searches for plugins in the format of `terraform-<TYPE>-<NAME>`, in the above example `terraform-provider-apex`, the custom plugin is of type `provider` named `apex`

 ## If error initializing Terraform
+Delete the `.terraform.lock.hcl` file from the root folder and run `terraform init` again